Dental exam chair where a failed bone graft can be evaluated and fixed.

 Any discharge, especially foul-smelling fluid or pus, is a definite red flag for infection and should never be ignored.
 While it can be tempting to tough it out, these aren’t symptoms you can manage on your own.
 Trying to self-diagnose or waiting too long can make the problem more difficult to address.
 Your best move is to reach out to your dentist for guidance on the proper dental services you may need.

-When to Call Your Dentist Immediately
+When You Should Call Your Dentist Immediately

 If you experience any of the warning signs we’ve discussed, the rule is simple: call your dentist right away.
 Don’t hesitate or worry that you’re overreacting.
 It is always better to be safe and get a professional opinion.
 Persistent pain, worsening swelling, fever, or any kind of drainage from the graft site are all valid reasons to pick up the phone.